Skip to main content

 Janelle brought the mother into the exam room to wait with her daughter.
 After obtaining a brief history from the mother, the physician ordered a urinalysis.
 The urinalysis was negative.
 The doctor did an external genital exam that revealed numerous vesicular lesions on her labia.
 The child denied any sexual activity.
 The doctor cultured the lesions for herpes and asked the mother to step into his office to discuss his findings.

 Once Janelle and Haley were alone again in the room, the child burst into tears and told the nurse that her mother’s boyfriend had been rubbing his “private” on her and said that if she told anyone, her mother would go to jail.
 The nurse stopped questioning the child and reported her suspicion of child sexual abuse to ChildLine.
-The nurse knew that victims of child sexual abuse should only be minimally questioned until they can undergo a forensic interview.
+The nurse knew that victims of child sexual abuse should only be minimally questioned until they could undergo a forensic interview.

 On the following day, Haley was interviewed by a child forensic interview specialist in a child-friendly advocacy center.
 She and her mother, who was also a victim of child sexual abuse, received counseling for over a year.
 Following the CPS investigation, the mother’s boyfriend was eventually tried and convicted of sexual abuse.